 Cozy mystery (or cosy mystery, in British English) is the gentlest subset of the broad genre of crime writing.
 As its name suggests, it’s a comfort read that leaves you satisfied and at one with the world, rather than scared to sleep alone with the lights out.

 Writing is a journey, and many people use writing to heal old wounds.
-It's important to work through the pain in order to create a helping version of your story to share with readers.
+It's important to work through the pain so you can craft a helpful version of your story to share with readers.
 Are you ready for that next step?
 Everyone can write about painful experiences by following these three steps.

 Every author has their own way of outlining.
 Some want minimal detail, some want a lot.
 Some keep the same outline process for every book they write.
 Some change from book to book—a new method for a new writing experience.
 Is there anything they all have in common?
 Yes, they do.